Andre-Dienes/toolqa/README.md

-📘 Description of bplus.tool.BP.Tool Test Generation Class Overview
+📘 Description of ToolQA.tool.BP.Tool Test Generation Class Overview
-The class bplus.tool.BP.Tool is designed as an automated intelligent test agent for API classes in InterSystems IRIS.
+The class ToolQA.tool.BP.Tool is designed as an automated intelligent test agent for API classes in InterSystems IRIS.
 Its main responsibility is to:

 Automatically generate test classes for any provided API class;